samuelweiler/bulk-rr/README.md

    The Replacement Pattern MUST end in a period if it is intended to represent a fully qualified domain name.

-   [ Should there be a defined limit on the number of references?
-Even every hex character of an IPv6 address is only 32 references, and knowing a reasonable maximum can possibly simplify implementations. ]

 2.2.
 The BULK RR Presentation Format